rmurphey/jqfundamentals/README.md

 # THIS REPOSITORY IS NO LONGER BEING MAINTAINED

+The content is now being maintained by the jQuery Project at [web-learn-jquery-com](https://github.com/jquery/web-learn-jquery-com).

 Please see my [blog
 post](http://blog.rebeccamurphey.com/the-future-of-jquery-fundamentals-and-a-confe);
 jQuery Fundamentals will be serving as the basis for a new jQuery learning site maintained by the jQuery project, and ongoing maintenance and support for this content will transfer to the jQuery project.
-The project will continue to maintain a public repository for the content; details to come soon.
-When that repository is made public, this repository will be removed.

-Until the new repository is made public, you can continue to submit issues on this repository; however, if you have a pull request, I suggest holding off until the new repository is announced.

 # jQuery Fundamentals Training Material #